json-api/json-api/_format/1.1/index.md

 ##### <a href="#crud-creating-responses-201" id="crud-creating-responses-201" class="headerlink"></a> 201 Created

-If a `POST` request did not include a [Client-Generated ID](#crud-creating-client-ids) and the requested resource has been created successfully, the server **MUST** return a `201 Created` status code.
+If the requested resource has been created successfully and the server changes the resource in any way (for example, by assigning an `id`), the server **MUST** return a `201 Created` response and a document that contains the resource as primary data.

 The response **SHOULD** include a `Location` header identifying the location of the newly created resource, in order to comply with [RFC 7231](http://tools.ietf.org/html/rfc7231#section-6.3.2).

-The response **MUST** also include a document that contains the primary resource created.

 If the [resource object][resource objects] returned by the response contains a `self` key in its `links` member and a `Location` header is provided, the value of the `self`